-2022-23 Quality, Currency, Availability of Textbooks and Other Instructional Materials
+2023-24 Quality, Currency, Availability of Textbooks and Other Instructional Materials

 At KIPP Adelante, we commit to a rigorous, equitable education through the provision of common core aligned instruction in all content areas.
 While our highly-trained teachers have the flexibility to adapt lessons and methods to best meet the spectrum of needs of our students, they must anchor all content in the common core standards.
 Teachers have access to many instructional resources both in print and online in order to customize the learning experience in their class.
-Curriculum resources through KIPPSoCal to nationally shared resources through the KIPP Foundation (ex.
+Curriculum resources range from fully adopted coursework in mathematics, science and English language-arts to regionally created resources through KIPPSoCal to nationally shared resources through the KIPP Foundation (ex.
 KIPP Wheatley) and other partners.
 Additionally, we infuse online programs to further individualize instruction and support standards mastery for all learners.